carac01/Django-REST-Framework/Lesson_4_Simple_GET.md

 ### Simple GET

 In the current lesson we will not use [Django REST Framework](https://www.django-rest-framework.org/), but _Django only_.
-Let's create the classic ping-pong to check that the service is alive.
+Let's create the classic _ping-pong_ function to check that the service is alive.
-Realise the function [view](books/views.py) with response:
+Realise the [view](books/views.py) with response:

 ```python
 # books/views.py